Dr. Christopher Cornelison

 associate with the U.S. Forest Service until 2016 when he joined Kennesaw State University

-as a research scientist in the Department of Molecular and Cellular Biology and the director of the BioInnovation Laboratory.
+as a research scientist (now assistant professor) in the Department of Molecular and Cellular Biology and the director of the BioInnovation Laboratory.
 He became director of the Office of Intellectual Property Development in spring

 Dr. Cornelison directs externally funded research in his laboratory at KSU and is

 engaged in mentoring graduate and undergraduate researchers on campus.
 He serves as

 an ad hoc reviewer for numerous peer-reviewed journals, is a board member of the Georgia

 Bat Working Group, and is a co-chair of the Society for Industrial Microbiology and